microsoft/BuildXL/README.md

 * A <i>pip</i> is a generic term, an acronym of Primitive Indivisible Processing, a unit of accounting in a build dependency graph.
 Examples include running real, sandboxed processes or process trees, or waiting for parallel graph nodes to complete.
 * A <i>file probe</i> is a filesystem action that tests for a file's presence.
 Depending on the filesystem and OS, this may map to any of several actual API call patterns.
+* "Domino": The internal code name for BuildXL.
+Its name remains in a few places in the code.

 ## Windows Sandboxing
 For Windows sandboxing we utilize a much more refined and battle-tested version of the [Detours](https://github.com/Microsoft/Detours) codebase, forked a couple of years ago.
 Detours allows starting a process suspended and then hooking any desired set of Win32 APIs to provide callbacks into custom code, which can implement patterns like counting calls, tracking filesystem calls for accesses, redirecting filesystem paths, blocking access to paths, tracking registry usage, and so on.